What is an Internship?

 - Paid or unpaid

-- Students work approximately 135 hours to earn 3 credit hours
+- Students work approximately 135 hours to earn 3 semester hours

-- Students work for a minimum of 10 weeks Fall/Spring and 6 weeks Summer
+- Students work for a minimum of 10 weeks in Fall or Spring and 6 weeks in Summer

 - Students have a site supervisor who monitors and evaluates work performance

-- Internships include an academic component supervised by a CU Denver faculty member (known as a faculty sponsor) who monitors and evaluates the academic learning and assigns grades
+- Internships include an academic component supervised by a CU Denver faculty member who monitors, evaluates, and grades the academic learning

 - Learning objectives, job duties, and academic assignments are documented in an internship learning agreement.
 Interns will work toward achieving specific learning objectives